Update on the 2023 season

-The course is officially open for the 2022 season!
-At this time, carts will not be allowed until the course dries up some more.
-Check our Facebook page for the most up to date information on course closures and cart availability.
+The course is officially open for the 2023 season!
+Check our Facebook page for the most up to date information on course closures, events, deals, and clubhouse updates.

 Just a short drive from Neepawa, Dauphin, Gladstone, and Gilbert Plains, McCreary Golf and Country Club is a beautiful 9-hole public golf course located seven kilometers West of McCreary, just off of Highway #5.